trilitech/tezos-developer-docs/docs/tutorials/security/part-1.md

 more ./artifacts/1-bugs.tz
 ```

-After dividing `SUB_MUTEZ`, a check will be done with `IF_NONE` instruction.
+Look on line 6 for the decrement entrypoint, after dividing `SUB_MUTEZ`, a check will be done with `IF_NONE` instruction.
-LIGO is not compiling if you forget to manage the optional value and return the result directly
+LIGO is not compiling if you forget to manage the optional value and you return the result directly

-Run the code
+Run the code for the decrement of 0 by 1.
+0 is the default value of the storage you can find on the **1-bugs.storageList.jsligo** file.
+1 is the parameter passed on the simulation you can find on the **1-bugs.parameterList.jsligo** file.

 ```bash
 taq simulate 1-bugs.tz --param 1-bugs.parameter.default_parameter.tz
 ```

+All goes well as if there is an error on the subtraction, it is caught and returns an unchanged value

-Modify the Michelson file **./artifacts/1-bugs.tz** to not check the diff and run again
+Modify directly the Michelson file **./artifacts/1-bugs.tz** to not check the diff.
+Using **SUB** will not do specific checks for mutez and will not wrap it into an optional.

 ```michelson
 { parameter (or (unit %reset) (or (mutez %decrement) (mutez %increment))) ;